davidsulc/dev_zone_articles/dev_zone_rails.markdown

 Configuring the connection to SugarCRM
 --------------------------------------

 Now that we have our environment up to speed, let's move on to configuring our app to connect to SugarCRM.
-Type `rails g` in console to see all the rails generators that are available to you.
+Type `rails g` in the console to see all the rails generators that are available to you.
 You'll notice that there's a 'SugarCRM' section which displays the generators made available to rails by the sugarcrm gem.
 Let's use one to generate the configuration for connecting to the SugarCRM server (https://github.com/davidsulc/dev_zone_basic_rails_app/commit/d82cd87337eb95fe915595d18118dae3370222dc):

     rails g sugarcrm:config